 Answer: Yes to all.
 We have a search feature that searches all RSS feeds and curated content stored by the user, and every user can integrate and customize access to their sources of choice and easily get to any of them with 2 clicks or less

-You can install Kauthor by launching Firefox and clicking the link below.
+You can install KBrowser by launching Firefox and clicking the link below.